 - The Township of Montville, Morris County, New Jersey.

-No person shall excavate, scrape, dig, import, deposit or otherwise disturb soil on any premises in the Township of Montville nor shall any person remove or cause the removal of any soil from any premises in the Township for use on other premises, whether such removal is for sale, gift or otherwise, unless a permit therefor is first secured from the Township as hereinafter provided.
+No person shall import or export soil on any premises in the Township of Montville nor shall any person remove or cause the removal of any soil from any premises in the Township for use on other premises, whether such removal is for sale, gift or otherwise, unless a permit therefor is first secured from the Township as hereinafter provided.
 In addition, no soil shall be moved in excess of an amount necessary to reasonably develop a property for a use permitted by the Land Use Ordinance of the Township of Montville.

 No application for soil movement on the premises for sale or otherwise shall be considered unless and until the owner of the premises shall first file with the Township Engineer, or the Approving Authority, an application requesting such permission, together with a topographical map of the original ground and all improvements which shall be installed upon completion of the soil movement operation.
 Said map shall show the premises and the present and proposed topography of the same in relation to the location and elevation of all abutting streets and adjoining properties.
 The map shall show existing structures, watercourses, soil types and quantities of soil to be moved.
 This map must be approved by the Township Engineer or the Approving Authority prior to commencement of the soil movement operation.